jerolimov/nodeinfo-pac/README.md

 **2. Add a webhook**

-Git repo > Setting > WebHook > Add
+Git repo > Setting > Webhooks > Add Webhook

-PayLoad URL depennds on your cluster:
+Payload URL depennds on your cluster:

 * The [DevSandbox](https://developers.redhat.com/developer-sandbox) webhook URL depends on user partitioning, my is: